Taoshan98/ip-hop/README.md

 ## ✨ Features

 - 🔄 **Automatic IP Updates**: Monitors your public IP and updates DNS records automatically
-- 🌍 **Multi-Provider Support**: Cloudflare, Dynu, and extensible for more
+- 🌍 **Multi-Provider Support**: Cloudflare, Dynu, DuckDNS, and extensible for more
 - ⏰ **Flexible Scheduling**: Cron-based scheduling for each domain
 - 🔐 **Secure**: Encrypted credentials, JWT authentication, HttpOnly cookies
 - 📊 **History Tracking**: Complete audit trail of all IP changes